What is BYOVD (Bring-Your-Own-Vulnerable-Driver)? (glossary)

 Sort-Object KeyLastWriteTimestamp

-For the broader investigation playbook, see Hunting commodity malware with Amcache.
+For the full workflow, see Hunting commodity malware with Amcache.

 Related posts